 Pick a sports star, and watch a number of people struggle to figure out your name.

-Or pick a popular Youtuber, and watch a number of people struggle why you think they’re famous (alternate digital divide!).
+Or pick a popular Youtuber, and watch a number of people struggle with why you think they’re famous (alternate digital divide!).

 Where in the World?